santogioia-scandit/data-capture-documentation/docs/sdks/android/add-sdk.md

 - [ScanditBarcodeCapture API](https://docs.scandit.com/data-capture-sdk/android/barcode-capture/api.html) if you want to use barcode-related functionality, such as barcode capture or MatrixScan
 - [ScanditParser API](https://docs.scandit.com/data-capture-sdk/android/parser/api.html) if you want to parse data strings, for instance, as found in barcodes, into a set of key-value mappings
-- [ScanditTextCapture API](https://docs.scandit.com/data-capture-sdk/android/text-capture/api.html) if you want to use text recognition (OCR) functionality, often combined with barcode scanning to deliver simultaneous barcode and text capture
 - [ScanditIdCapture API](https://docs.scandit.com/data-capture-sdk/android/id-capture/api.html) if you want to scan personal identification documents, such as identity cards, passports or visas

 If your project already has a local `flatDir` repository, add the AAR files to that folder.
 If you do not have a `flatDir` repository yet, create a new one in your _build.gradle_ file as illustrated below: